claying/OTK/README.md

 The repository implements the Optimal Transport Kernel (OTK) described in the following paper

 >Grégoire Mialon*, Dexiong Chen*, Alexandre d'Aspremont, Julien Mairal.
-[An Optimal Transport Kernel for Feature Aggregation and its Relationship to Attention][1]. preprint arXiv.
-2020.
+[An Optimal Transport Kernel for Feature Aggregation and its Relationship to Attention][1]. preprint arXiv, 2020.
 <br/>*Equal contribution

 ## A short description about the module